Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Regularization of positive closed currents

-is a continuous form whose uniform norm is bounded by $\|S\|_{C^1}$ up to a constant multiple independent of $\theta$.
+$\lim_{h\to 0}\eqref{eq:S_C_1}$ exists and is a continuous form whose uniform norm is bounded by $\|S\|_{C^1}$ up to a multiplicative constant independent of $\theta$.
 Indeed, this is just the transform of the derivative of $S$ in the direction of $v$, which is a continuous form.
 So, it is enough to estimate

-for all $h$ with sufficiently small $|h|$ and show that this quantity is bounded by $\|S\|_\infty$ up to a constant independently of $\theta$.
-The first equality comes from the change of the variable $x\to x-hv$ inside the integral.
+for all $h\in \R$ with $0<|h|\ll 1$ and show that this quantity is bounded by $\|S\|_\infty$ up to a multiplicative constant independent of $\theta$.
+The second equality comes from the change of the variable $x\to x-hv$ inside the integral.
 Since $S$ is bounded, it suffices to consider the estimate of